annasedlar/Story-Translate/README.md

     }

 ```
 For a more pleasant user experience, the upload button is available on all routes with a default field of the family name.
-Each video is clearly marked as complete or incomplete and there are options on all videos to continue editing the transcript.
-You can only view the final product when the translation has been submitted as "complete."
+Each video is clearly marked as complete or incomplete and there are options on all videos to continue translating.
+The final product is only viewable when the translation has been submitted as "complete."
 ![alt](frontend/images/translateAndSubmit.png)

 There is also an option to delete individual videos or an entire family of videos (for example when video translation and compilation is complete for that family).
 Using the same logic that we used to mark whether a video is "complete" or "incomplete", we marked the videos on the final product page with "Currently Playing" if the user has clicked watch on any of the related videos.
+This would help the user keep track of which videos from that family have incomplete translations.
 ![alt](frontend/images/editAndDelete.png)

-We needed a way to monitor the time range on the translations.
+Verifying the time ranges for each translation is crucial.
 The start and end times cannot overlap the time range of a transcript that has already been submitted.
-We needed a way to check the beginning time of the potential new translation against all the beginning times of the translations that have already been submitted to see if there are conflicts with any of the previously submitted time ranges.
-This code snippet is from a function on the translate video page.
+We needed to check the beginning time of the potential new translation against all the beginning times of the translations that have already been submitted to see if there are conflicts with any of the previously submitted time ranges.
+This code below takes care of this task.

 ```javascript